KyleRui0202/acme-wines/readme.md

     `curl -i localhost:8888/orders/3`

 ## Application Structure
 This application is working based on [Lumen installation](http://lumen.laravel.com/).
 The core code are located in the `app/` folder, in which I implemented the routing (`app/Http/routes.php`), controller (`app/Http/Controllers/OrdersController.php`) and model (`app/Order.php`).
 I also wrap two independent tasks (order filtering and order importing) into two jobs (the former is synchronous and the latter is queueable) respectively, and dispatch them from the controller.

+### app/Http/routes.php
+All the routes for this application (the three endpoints) are defined in `app/Http/routs.php`.

+### app/Http/Controllers/OrdersController.php
+Define the request handling logic for all the three endpoints:

+* **/orders/import**: defined in the method `OrdersController@import`, which retrieves filters from the query string of url, dispatches order filtering job and retruns the filtered orders with metadata.
+* **/orders**: defined in the method `OrdersController@index`, which validate uploaded csv file, dispatch order importing job and return the importing status.
+* **/orders/{id}**: defined in the method `OrdersController@show`, which determines if the order of the specified order id exists and returns the corresponding order or information.

+### app/Order.php
+Define the `Order` model to manage the order record and interact with the corersponding table in the database.
+It conatains but not limited to the following parts:

+* Local scopes (e.g., `scopeFieldMatch`): apply order index filters to corresponding queries
+* Field mutators (e.g., `setNameAttribute`): parse and validate the imported order record according to a specific field
+* Attribute Casting (`$casts`): convert specific fields to the specified data types.

 ## Testing
 There are functional tests based on [PHPUnit](https://phpunit.de/) for all the three endpoints included in the `tests/functional` folder.
 So you may use **phpunit** to run those tests.